 Emergencies caused by tsunamis, acts of terrorism, pandemic diseases, and hurricanes are just some of the real threats that every nation prepare for with earnest interest and vigor.
-It is true that these can never be predicted.
-Some people may feel that it is impossible to prepare for something you can never hope to predict when to happen.
+It is true that these can never be predicted and some people may feel it’s impossible to prepare for something you can never predict to happen.

-For many, they believe it is the government’s duty to give emergency preparedness and response the highest priority because these constitute the most effective ways to deal with all sorts of disasters when they happen.
+As a result, many people do not individually prepare and believe it is the government’s duty to give emergency preparedness and response the highest priority.
+It generally takes the largess of government as the most effective ways to deal with all sorts of disasters when they happen.

 No one knows the kind of emergencies that may happen and the kind of needs that may arise from it but a government is duty-bound to protect the lives and the property of its citizens first and foremost.
 This is reflected in the nature of the agencies and offices that are involved in the management of disasters and the arising damages and crises.
 Hence, the basic elements of a disaster preparedness team emanate from those that deliver services and handle arising concerns on food, health, security, and logistics.
 Each component performs regular functions in line with their purpose of existence as a government agency but maintains special units that focus on preparing for emergencies.

 Food and Drug Administration (FDA)

 The FDA, an agency within the U.S. Department of Health and Human Services, is not only a part of the emergency preparedness of the nation, it is also equipped to protect the security of the nation against many odds and enemies through its Medical Countermeasures Initiative.
 Besides its role in emergency and crisis management, the FDA also plays an important role in securing the homeland through counterterrorism and emerging threats.
 This is accomplished by ensuring that there will be enough medicines and vaccines against possible bioterrorism aggressions.